Find a Trusted Back Pain Doctor Near You for Effective Relief

-Best Back Pain Treatment In New York City
+Board-Certified Back Pain Doctors In New York City, NY

 We offer nonsurgical options for the treatment of injuries and medical conditions affecting the back; our integrative approach may include:

-Our board-certified team of back pain specialists consists of a physiatrist, chiropractors, and physical therapists who collaborate in the creation and application of customized, comprehensive treatment plans to meet the specific needs of each patient.
+Our board-certified team of back pain specialists In the Upper West Side consists of a physiatrist, chiropractors, and physical therapists who collaborate in the creation and application of customized, comprehensive treatment plans to meet the specific needs of each patient.
 Our primary objective is to efficiently and effectively resolve debilitating symptoms associated with acute injury-related pain and chronic conditions affecting the muscles, discs, soft tissue, and nerves within the neck and cervical spine.

 Signs & Symptoms of Back Pain